khietbt/khietbt.github.io/about.md

 ### **Portfolio Management System (PMS)**

-PMS is a very big application with 300+ different modules to provide a perfect solution for managing portfolios.
-Its core parts receive transactions / prices / securities… from American / European / Australian finance markets to evaluate accounts.
+PMS was a very big application with 300+ different modules to provide a perfect solution for managing portfolios.
+Its core parts receive transactions / prices / securities… from American / European / Australian financial markets to evaluate accounts.
 The team was in charge of maintaining PMS, and adding new features.

+My responsibilities:

-As a production L2 / L3 support, my main task was facing critical issues, then providing hotfixes and/or permanent solutions.
-I restructured core parts to move data of this file-based system to Oracle DB.
+* Played as a production L2 / L3 support to face critical issues, and provide hotfixes and/or permanent solutions.
+* Restructured core parts of PMS and moved move data of this file-based system to Oracle DB.
 By generating tons of daily data, it brought me knowledge of designing DB, optimizing SQLs to reduce processing time from multiple hours to several minutes.

 ### ***Enterprise Service Bus (ESB)***

-With ambition of connecting AB systems together, this project aims to build a transit station of data which helps outsourcing AB operations to 3rd companies easier.
+With ambition of connecting AB systems together, this project aimed to build a transit station.
+It also helped outsource operations more easily.

-My responsibilities in this project were:
+My responsibilities:

-* Write web services using gSOAP, CGI, APACHE, C++.
+* Wrote web services using gSOAP, CGI, APACHE, C++.
-* Work with MSSQL by designing tables, procedures / triggers.
+* Worked with MSSQL by designing tables, procedures / triggers.
-* Develop scripts, modules using Pentaho Data Integration and to migrate / transfer data among applications).
+* Developed scripts, modules using Pentaho Data Integration and to migrate / transfer data among applications).

 ## **Jul 2008 - Apr 2010**